-Ho Chi Minh City is a large place with many things to do, but most people do not ever venture further out from District one.
+Ho Chi Minh City is a large place with many things to do, but most people do not ever venture further out from District 1.
 However, there they are missing so much just outside the usual areas of the downtown district.

 You do not have to venture far to see some unseen things this city can offer outside the central regions.
 Ho Chi Minh City is a great place to find yourself lost in one of the outer areas.
 As well, since the people here are so friendly, you are never really lost when exploring here.
 Here are ten places unseen in Ho Chi Minh City.